College move-in tips

 - Have everything ready the night before.
 Have all of your bags and suitcases ready to go before you go to bed.
-There’s nothing worse than last-minute stress in the morning, and if you’re pretty sure you have everything the night before, you can miss this huge headache.
+There’s nothing worse than last-minute stress in the morning, and if you’re pretty sure you have everything the night before, do your homework online, as you can miss this huge headache.

 - Paper sacks and boxes are your friends.
 Pack up most of your miscellaneous items in paper sacks and boxes.
 The US Postal Service offers free boxes which you could use to carry a lot of stuff.